Researching the Legal System of the Lao People’s Democratic Republic

 • To propose to relevant ministry and ministry-level organization to sanction individual or legal entity under its responsibility who breach financial and accounting disciplines;

-• To propose to relevant sectors to create and improve regulation that is illegitimate;
+• To propose to relevant sectors to create and improve regulation to be fully, correct, compliant with the Constitution and the law;

-• To summarize and report the operation of State Audit Organization annually to the meeting of the National Assembly;
+• To summarize and report the operation of State Audit Organization annually and every five years to the meeting of the National Assembly;

 • To have other rights and perform other obligations according to law.

-The President of the State Audit reports the matters of State Audit to National Assembly, Prime Minister and National Assembly Standing Committee.[159]
-The President of the State appoints, transfer or remove Vice-President of the State Audit base on the recommendation of the President of the State Audit.[160]
+The President of the State Audit reports the matters of State Audit to National Assembly and reports to the President of the State, Prime Minister, and National Assembly Standing Committee.[159]
+The Vice-President of the State Audit is appointed, reassigned, or removed by the President of the State.[160]

 3. Sources of Law